algorandfoundation/algokit-cli/docs/cli/index.md

 ## explore

-Explore the specified network in the browser using Dappflow
+Explore the specified network in the browser using Dappflow.

 ```shell
 algokit explore [OPTIONS] [[sandbox|testnet|mainnet]]